-Two things are clear about living in a sinking city in a disappearing coast: It is going to take bold action and lots of money to cope with the forces of a changing coast and a changing climate.
-Less clear but no less important is the that fact success is going to require lots of creative lawyering, the sort of lawyering offered by the Institute on Water Resources Law and Policy.
-Nothing demonstrates this better than the Institute’s ongoing work to probe the possibilities for financing the vast array of projects and programs that have been touted as necessary to save coastal Louisiana and is communities.
-Ultimately, several papers will be published to address the cost of state, regional, and local plans to restore and to make resilient South Louisiana.
-Financing the Future I was published in the fall of 2014 and estimated the true cost of coastal restoration at over $100 billion, a figure now widely accepted.
-Financing the Future II was published in the fall of 2015 and examines what funds are already in place and what strings they are tied to.
+In a sinking city on a disappearing coast, it is going to take bold action and lots of money to cope with the forces of a changing coast and climate.
+What is less obvious, but equally important, is that success is going to require lots of creative lawyering, the sort of lawyering offered by the Institute on Water Resources Law and Policy.
+Nothing demonstrates this better than the Institute’s ongoing work to probe the possibilities for financing the vast array of projects and programs that have been touted as necessary to save coastal Louisiana and its communities.
+Ultimately, several papers have been published to address the cost of state, regional, and local plans to restore and to make South Louisiana resilient.
+Financing the Future I was published in the Fall of 2014 and estimated the true cost of coastal restoration at over $100 billion, a figure now widely accepted.
+Financing the Future II was published in the fall of 2005 and examines what funds are already in place and the strings they are tied to.
 Financing the Future III, “Financing Options for Coastal Protection and Restoration in Louisiana” was released in January 2017.

-This project is an outgrowth of our Financing the Future project and the State’s 2017 Master Plan for Coastal Protection and Restoration.
-The Institute was successful in getting the State to include language in the Master Plan recognizing that a changing coast will not only impact the ecology of the coast but the economic viability of coastal parishes, communities, and businesses.
-Specifically, we worked with the State to recognize that the tax bases of communities and the financeability and insurability of governments and business will be dramatically affected by whatever is or isn’t done.
-In short, those communities and businesses are reaching tipping points that need to be understood and planned for.
-The critical need to understand those tipping points is underscored by the fact that Master Plan relegates most of the "nonstructural" responses to coastal change to local governments to figure out and fund.
-For much of our coast this is the only option available and the costs will be counted in the billions of dollars, dollars few—if any—local governments have the present ability to raise.
-Our work looks at a variety of communities to identify their legal, financial, and decision-making capacity to do what the Master Plan envisions them doing.
-We are keenly aware that our job is not to pronounce on the fate and future of those communities.
-On the contrary, our aim is to prepare them, the state, and those in the private sector for the kind of clear-eyed discussion about options and capacity that are going to be needed and needed soon.
-This project calls on skills beyond those we have in house so we are collaborating across the Tulane campus, with The Water Institute of the Gulf, the City of New Orleans, and others (including the insurance and financial sectors).
+This project aims to analyze how a changing coast affects economic viability of coastal parishes, communities, and business.
+The Institute was successful in getting language included in the Louisiana 2017 Master Plan recognizing that a changing coast affects these parties.
+We worked with the state to recognize that the tax bases of communities and the financeability and insurability of governments and business will be dramatically affected by whatever is or is not done.
+In short, those communities and businesses are reaching tipping points that need to be understood and planned for, which is underscored by the fact that the Master Plan relegates most of the "nonstructural" responses to coastal change to local governments to figure out and fund.
+For much of our coast, this is the only option available, and the costs will be counted in the billions of dollars that local governments do not have the ability to raise.

-Having plans is one thing, implementing them is another.
-That is a lesson that is reinforced by the State’s coastal restoration program and the City of New Orleans Urban Water Plan.
-The plans rely heavily on science, engineering and community support.
-Implementation is more often a question of law, policy, dollars and (as ever) community support.
-Most of the time the Institute is the only voice for law, policy and financing in the room with the planners and advocates.
-Now that the State and City have developed bolder, more comprehensive plans for water stewardship and community resilience, it is crucial to know what, when and by whom decisions need to be made, in order for those plans to become reality.
-This is an area to which the Institute has devoted significant time and effort.
+State and local plans for coast and climate emphasize the importance of plan implementation in addition to creation.
+Implementation is more often a question of law, policy, dollars and community support.
+Most of the time the Institute is the only voice for law, policy, and financing in the room with the planners and advocates.
+Now that the state and city have developed bolder, more comprehensive plans for water stewardship and community resilience, it is crucial to know what, when, and by whom decisions need to be made in order for plans to become reality, which the Institute has heavily researched.

-For example, now that the State has decided to take the lead in implementing key coastal restoration projects (i.e., not relying on federal agency as a partner) it has discovered that it must comply with an array of federal and state laws such as the National Environmental Policy Act, Clean Water Act, Marine Mammal Protection Act, Endangered Species, Fair Housing Act and the Louisiana Public Trust Doctrine, steps that previously were not applicable or were handled by its federal project partners.
-Compounding these complexities is the fact that regulators have not prepared to handle projects of this scale or criticality.
+Since the state has taken the lead in implementing key coastal restoration projects and is not relying on partnerships with federal agencies, it discovered it must comply with various federal and state laws such as the National Environmental Policy Act, Clean Water Act, Marine Mammal Protection Act, Endangered Species, Fair Housing Act, and the Louisiana Public Trust Doctrine.
+Compounding these complexities is the fact that regulators have not prepared to handle projects of this scale.
 In short, traditional compliance with laws could defeat the purpose of those very laws.
 This cannot be planned around by engineers, scientists or activists; it demands clear, focused lawyering.
-This is exactly what the Institute has anticipated.
-By focusing our own scholarship and directing student research and articles, we have been able work on critical questions regarding the application of the Clean Water Act, Marine Mammal Act, NEPA and Louisiana public trust law.
-Because of our work in these areas we have recently been invited to meet with the Louisiana Governor's office, the Army Corp of Engineers and leading coastal advocacy groups.
-Our work does not remove these hurdles, but it does illuminate pathways to getting decisions made and resolving disputes.
+By focusing our own scholarship and directing student research and articles, we have been able to work on critical questions regarding the application of these laws.
+Because of work in these areas, we have been invited to meet with the Louisiana Governor's office, the Army Corp of Engineers, and leading coastal advocacy groups.
+Our work does not remove these hurdles, but it illuminates pathways to getting decisions made and resolving disputes.

-Louisiana and New Orleans are not the only places coming to terms with rising seas and changing water resources, and we cannot afford to ignore the potential for learning from others elsewhere or the potential risks of allowing issues to arise and be addressed elsewhere that foreclose options here.
+Louisiana and New Orleans are not the only places coming to terms with rising seas and changing water resources.
+We cannot afford to ignore the potential of learning from others or the potential risks of not addressing issues around the country that can affect Louisiana.
 Places like Norfolk, VA, Miami, FL, and lower New York City are all facing versions of what Louisiana and New Orleans are facing.
-Therefore, the Institute is part of an emerging network of cities, businesses, NGO, and universities devoting time and energy to figuring out ways that they can assess risks and opportunities while also marshaling their ability to shape meaningful responses to them.
-By way of example, the Institute is at the heart of a growing collaboration with Old Dominion University, William and Mary, and the Virginia Institute of Marine Science.
-This collaboration focuses on ways our institutions can better bring their academic resources to bear on fundamental challenges to our communities' sustainability while always keeping in mind that our institutions’ futures depend on those of the communities where we live and serve.
+Therefore, the Institute is part of an emerging network of cities, businesses, NGOs, and universities devoting time and energy to figuring out ways that they can assess risks and opportunities while marshaling their ability to shape meaningful responses.
+A growing collaboration with Old Dominion University, William & Mary, and the Virginia Institute of Marine Sciences is focusing on the ways this collaboration can bring academic resources to analyze fundamental challenges to communities' sustainability while understanding our dependence on our communities we live in and serve for the future.
 We cannot overemphasize the importance of these collaborations.
-Perhaps the ultimate barrier to doing the things that should be done is that few institutions- governmental, civic, commercial, or academic- were set up to plan and act at the pace and scale coastal and water resource changes are going to demand.
-These collaborations are an effort to change that.
+Perhaps the ultimate barrier to doing what should be done is that few institutions- governmental, civic, commercial, or academic- were set up to plan and act at the pace and scale coastal and water resource changes are going to demand, which these collaborations are looking to change.

-Nobody can know everything there is to know about how water influences our lives and laws, but if you read TUWaterWays you will have a leg up on most of your neighbors.
-This free weekly newsletter provides a pithy summary of the latest developments in the world of water, in less than two pages.
+Want to have a leg up on most of your neighbors about how water influences our lives and laws?
+TUWaterWays, the Institute’s free weekly newsletter, provides a pithy summary of the latest developments in the world of water in less than two pages.

 Sign up here to subscribe and join the ranks of the water-informed.